stratumn/go-indigonode/doc/extend.md

 type Runner interface {
 	// Run should start the service.
 It should block until the service is
 	// done or the context is canceled.
 It should send a message to running
 	// once it has started, and to stopping when it begins stopping.
+It
+	// should send empty structs to the channels rather than closing them.
-	Run(ctx context.Context, running chan struct{}, stopping chan struct{}) error }
+	Run(ctx context.Context, running, stopping chan<- struct{}) error }
 ```